RogerDelisle/MoDetect/README.md

 - Qt Widget promotion
 - Unconventional User Interface
 - Use of STL containers such as std::vector<>, std::map<>
-- Use of a variadic template to process a parameter pack
+- Use of Placement New memory allocation (rarely used) to allocate a contiguous block of memory for the matrix.
 - Real-time programming and example of using the std::chrono STL templates.
 - Digital Signal Processing (DSP)